Memory and ADHD

 Yes, ADHD can contribute to brain fog.
 Difficulties with attention and focus in ADHD may lead to feelings of mental fogginess or confusion.

-Do People With ADHD Think Faster?
+Do People with ADHD Think Faster?

 While individuals with ADHD may process information quickly, they may also experience racing thoughts or difficulty focusing on a particular task.